Your level of self-esteem has to do with how worthwhile you feel.

-If you answered “some of the time” to many of the questions, you could still benefit from practicing a little self-compassion and a little self-love.
+If you answered “some of the time” to many of the questions, you could still benefit from practicing a little self-compassion and self-love.

 A Take-Home Message

 Everyone suffers from low self-esteem every once in a while.
-Most people bounce back after a while.
+Most people bounce back eventually.
 Each of us is born with infinite potential and equal worth as human beings.
 With a little self-compassion and self-love, there are no limits to what we can achieve.

 Taking the time to understand the tools that are out there can help you boost your self-esteem when you feel down.
 Simply taking the time to recognize these times can help you move forward and feel better.

 We hope you enjoyed reading this article.
 Don’t forget to download our three Self Compassion Exercises for free.